 The same carpentry team carries their understanding of the frame right through to seeing it raised on site.
 We do not use large automated 'Hundegger' CNC machines to cut whole frames.
 We don’t believe in this way of doing things for a number of reasons: Hundeggers reduce your options – they only handle planed timber and give the finished frames a homogenised look (check the curved braces), they can't cope with large curved timbers such as slings and curved ties and, since the programming of the machines is so time consuming in relation to the cutting time, they are ideally suited to repeat designs.

 We do not use large 'soulless' CNC machines, but favour a hand crafted approach which enables us to work in a variety of styles and with the most challenging designs – we work in Oak, Douglas Fir, Larch, Chestnut Glu-Lam, in contemporary, quirky and cutting-edge styles as well as in more established traditional designs.

-All of our Oak is from sustainably managed woodlands located around a single sawmill in Normandy, France (PEFC certified).
+PEFC certified sustainably managed woodlands in Normandy, France.
 When this mill is unable to fulfil our order we divert to an alternative mill in Germany.
 The mills have access to a plentiful supply of exceptionally well managed and very high quality timber.